Time Estimate: 2—4 hours

-- List yes/no scores for all points of the certification.
+- Listed yes/no scores for all points of the certification.

-- Visually flag uncertainties and show optimistic and pessimistic scores in different columns.
+- Visually flagged uncertainties and showed optimistic and pessimistic scores in different columns.

-- Calculate final score for best-case and worst-case likely totals.
+- Calculated final score for best-case and worst-case likely totals.

-- Say what level (if any) EPEAT certification you would qualify for in your best-case and worst-case scenarios.
+- Listed what level (if any) EPEAT certification you would qualify for in your best-case and worst-case scenarios.

-- List brief notes for each line item.
+- Listed brief notes for each line item.

-- Be visually clear and easy to interpret by someone other than you.
+- Made the document visually clear and easy to interpret by someone other than you.

-- Describe how your score(s) affect your design priorities: what prevents you from certifying, where are you scoring well, what would be easy to change, etc.
+- Described how your score(s) affect your design priorities: what prevents you from certifying, where are you scoring well, what would be easy to change, etc.